jonallured/jonallured.com/source/_posts/2012-01-10-releases-for-both-rspec-and-rails.md

 ---
 favorite: false
 number: 17
-title: Releases for Both Rspec and Rails
+title: "Releases for Both Rspec and Rails"
 ---

 Rspec recently got [bumped to 2.8](/rotten.html#9), a minor version release with